lord230/lord230/README.md

-# Hey, I'm Amit — also known as lord230
+# Hey, I'm Amit — also known as LORD

 I’m the kind of person who gets an idea at 2 AM and ends up coding it by 3.
 Machine Learning, automation, and creative experiments — that’s my playground.